bugcrowd/templates/templates/broken_access_control/username_enumeration/non_brute_force/template.md

 -->

 1. Navigate to {{url}}
-1. Log in to {{application}} at {{url}}
-1. Identify a function which allows user
-1. Check if it is posible to enumerate user information.
+1. Observe usernames/emails are visible on the page {{url}}

 ## Vulnerability Evidence

 <!--
 Your submission MUST include evidence of the vulnerability and not be theoretical in nature.

-For a user enumeration vulnerability, please include a simple URL or HTML payload that can be executed to easily demonstrate and reproduce the issue.
+For a user enumeration vulnerability, please include a simple URL or HTTP payload that can be executed to easily demonstrate and reproduce the issue.
 -->

 Below is a screenshot demonstrating the {{parameter} executing at {{url}}.